Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 **Free Use Unaffected.**

-Personal use and qualifying non-commercial academic research use remain free as defined in `LICENSE`.
+Qualifying non-commercial academic research use remains free as defined in `LICENSE`.
 This Commercial License does not limit or restrict free use rights.

 **IMPORTANT — Open Source Contribution Does Not Exempt Organizational Use:**
 Contributing code, fixes, or improvements to the Software does not exempt Licensee from the requirement to obtain a commercial license for any organizational use.
 Contributing is separate from and does not affect commercial licensing requirements.
 Any organizational use requires a commercial license regardless of whether Licensee has contributed to the Software.